single-cell-data/TileDB-SOMA/apis/r/README.md

 # Overview

-This is the R implementation of the [SOMA API specification](https://github.com/single-cell-data/SOMA).
+This is the R implementation of the [SOMA API specification](https://github.com/single-cell-data/SOMA/blob/main/abstract_specification.md).

-This `main` branch implements the [updated specification](https://github.com/single-cell-data/SOMA/blob/main/abstract_specification.md).
-Please also see the `main-old` branch for an implementation of the [original specification](https://github.com/single-cell-data/TileDB-SOMA/blob/main-old/spec/specification.md).

 # Installation